 “Examining the connections between what lives in the sea, the vital role the ocean plays in protecting the planet and why sharks and whales are key players in the fight against climate change”.

-20th of September 2018, “The power of bubbles”.
-Presented by Nikhil Mistry, Postgraduate Researcher in Underwater Acoustics Southampton University
+“The power of bubbles”.
+Presented by Nikhil Mistry, Postgraduate Researcher in Underwater Acoustics Southampton University 20th of September 2018.

 “Bubble acoustics has a number of powerful applications in the ocean, industry, medicine and defence.
 This talk will cover a few of the applications, with particular focus on recent research into novel sonar techniques to improve active sonar in bubble-filled environments”